 One study found that young people who listen to punk and reggae music were more likely than classical or pop music fans to abuse drugs.
 Girls who preferred rap music were more likely to smoke.
 Boys who listened to heavy metal were less likely to smoke, and girls were less likely to drink.
 However, the researchers were very careful to note that there’s no evidence that the music actually caused the behavior.

-A number of other studies have confirmed Sharman's findings: that when listeners in a particular emotional state listen to music that matches that state--whether it's Bach, Brahms, Taylor Swift, or Kanye West--they feel better.
-So the next time you're feeling angry or frustrated, download two songs by Megadeth, Iron Maiden, of Judas Priest and call us in the morning.
+A number of other studies have confirmed Sharman’s findings: that when listeners in a particular emotional state listen to music that matches that state—whether it’s Bach, Brahms, Taylor Swift, or Kanye West—they feel better.
+So the next time you’re feeling angry or frustrated, download two songs by Megadeth, Iron Maiden, or Judas Priest and call us in the morning.